YannickPferr/blockchain-system-explorer/README.md

 ```

 ## Telegraf
 If you want to also gather system data about the machine running the blockchain node, you need to install Telegraf on the remote and specify your Influx address in the Telegraf config file.
-You can download Telegraf [here](https://portal.influxdata.com/downloads/)
+You can download Telegraf [here](https://portal.influxdata.com/downloads/).

+## Visualization
+You can use Chronograf to visualize your collected data in customized dashboards (see screenshot above).
+You can also download it [here](https://portal.influxdata.com/downloads/).

 ## Commands
   ### Export data